-The capital city of Bhutan is one of the most interesting destinations.
+The capital city of Bhutan Thimpu is one of the most interesting destinations.
+Thimpu is a largest city of bhutan as well as.
+The distance of about 50km from paro International airport takes around 1hr excluding the stops.
 It is a challenge to honor the country’s natural conservatism while adapting to changes as demanded by modern times.
 This charming city is a fascinating combination of people in traditional dresses, crimson-robed monks and camera-equipped tourist.

-An iconic monument of Thimpu, National Memorial Chorten is dedicated to late Jigme Dorji Wangchuck- the Third Durk Gyalpo.
+National Memorial chorten (Bhutan’s dedication to World Peace) is an iconic monument of Thimpu, National Memorial Chorten is dedicated to late Jigme Dorji Wangchuck- the Third Durk Gyalpo.
 A golden spire on a large white dome is a fine display of Buddhist architecture and craftsmanship.
 The interior part of the chorten features statues, mandalas, richly carved annexes, a shrine dedicated to the third king and a complex for the teaching of Vajrakilya too.
-Buddhist pilgrims circumambulating the chorten dedicated to world peace is a common sight throughout the day.
+Buddhist pilgrims circumambulating the Chorten dedicated to world peace is a common sight throughout the day.

-Dochula Pass was built in the memory of Bhutanese soldiers martyred in the war of 2003 against insurgents from India.
+Dochula Pass, one of the most beautiful mountain passes in bhutan was built in the memory of Bhutanese soldiers martyred in the war of 2003 against insurgents from India.
 The high mountain pass located near Thimpu offers a spell-binding panoramic view of the Himalayan range.
 On a clear day, you can see a mesmerizing view of snow-capped mountains and 108 chortens.
 The location not only attracts foreign tourists but locals too.

 One of the largest statues of Buddha in the world, Buddha Dordenma is 51.5 meters and situated at the southern entrance of Thimpu.
 The gold gilded statue features 12-inch Buddha statues (25,000) and 8-inch Buddha statues (100,000).
 An interesting fact is that the statue was made in China, cut into pieces, shipped and transported in trucks.
 If you want to see its best view then visit early in the morning or evening when the sunlight cast its natural glow on the golden statue.